 Why did it take you so long to contact me about this matter?

-Our computer systems match the information you report on your tax return with information reported by employers, banks, businesses, and others.
+Our computer systems match the information you report on your tax return to information reported by employers, banks, businesses, and others.
 This matching takes several months to complete.

 The notice says my taxes will increase.
 Will I be charged interest on the money I owe?